whisthq/whist/protocol/client/README.md

 nmake -j
 ```

+Either should be run from the root `/protocol/` directory.
 This will ensure that all built files end up in the `/build` directory and are easy to clean up.

 If you're having trouble compiling, make sure that you followed the instructions in the root-level README.
 If still having issues, you should delete the CmakeCache or start from a fresh repository.